 (iii) Le Petit Hotel

 In a 19th-century warehouse, the 28-room Le Petit Hotel is a trendy and stylish boutique hotel.
-Expect contemporary art and bare brick walls in a beautiful Old Montréal location and has a lovely on-site café.
+Expect contemporary art and bare brick walls in a beautiful Old Montréal location and a lovely on-site café.
 Families will like the Extra Large Rooms, and the in-room Nintendo Wii is sure to be a hit with the kids!
-Single travellers can book a cosy Small Room.
+Single travelers can book a cozy Small Room.

 Location – 168 Saint-Paul St W, Montreal, Quebec H2Y 2Z7